aaron-grau/curic/html-css/projects/aa_times/README.md

 html container element and all of its immediate child elements will be flex-children.
 - Use `align-items` property to center the flex-children horizontally.
-- The Rails Asset Pipeline takes care of precompiling our assets, so the correct file path for images in the `assets/images` folder is `assets/example_image.jpg`
+- The Rails Asset Pipeline takes care of precompiling our assets, so the correct file path for images in the `assets/images` folder is `assets/example_image.jpg`.
+    + Images that are important to a website's search engine optimization (SEO) should be image tags rather than background images, as image tags are parsed by search engines.
 - Only list elements should be present within unordered lists, but list elements may contain other elements such as anchor tags or buttons.

 After some HTML structuring you will notice some problems with the styling.